Xenomirant/Compling_problems/README.md

 # Compling_problems
-Homework task for the course
+Homework tasks for the course